xnyan/domino/exp-azure/README.md

 Update settings.sh to replace $USER and $HOME with the corresponding directory path on Azure VMs.

-## Commit Latency with 9 datacenters and 3 replicas in North America (NA)
+## Commit latency with 9 datacenters and 3 replicas in North America (NA)

 Create the target cluster on Azure: